NatashaBaudelaire/disneyplusui/README.md

 ## Project Overview

-Disney Plus UI is a professional project that replicates the Disney+ using semantic HTML, advanced CSS with global variables and responsive design, JavaScript for dynamic integration with the TMDB API, and images professionally processed in Photoshop at 4K quality.
+Disney Plus UI is a professional project that replicates the Disney+ interface using semantic HTML, advanced CSS with global variables and responsive design, JavaScript for dynamic integration with the TMDB API, and images professionally processed in Photoshop at 4K quality.

 ***